-The message text will show up in db2diag.log only if the value of the 'level' parameter of the db2secLogMessage API is less than or equal to the diaglevel database manager configuration parameter.
-For example, if you use the DB2SEC_LOG_INFO value, the message text will only appear in db2diag.log if the diaglevel database manager configuration parameter is set to 4.
+The message text will show up in the db2diag log files only if the value of the 'level' parameter of the db2secLogMessage API is less than or equal to the diaglevel database manager configuration parameter.
+For example, if you use the DB2SEC_LOG_INFO value, the message text will appear in the db2diag log files only if the diaglevel database manager configuration parameter is set to 4.